Government of Canada services and information in Algiers, Algeria

 Adoption and surrogacy

-"Kafala" is the legal way to adopt a child in Algeria, but not like adoption as defined by Canadian law.
+"Kafala" is the legal method for adopting a child in Algeria, but it is not considered adoption as defined by Canadian law.

-It has to be noted that kafala for Algerian children is only given to parents of Islamic faith.
+It should be noted that kafala for Algerian children is only granted to parents of the Muslim faith.

-Since kafala is the equivalent to guardianship not adoption, children under the kafala system are not eligible for immediate citizenship.
+Since kafala is equivalent to guardianship rather than adoption, children under the kafala system are not eligible for immediate Canadian citizenship.

 Birth abroad